 5. We stayed in a forest on the Oregon coast of the United States surrounded by protected areas, where we walked two well-behaved husky puppies, 5kms through the forest each day.

 6. Once you learn from the pros, sign up on our favorite online site where you can find some housesit opportunities.
 Trusted Housesitters is an online site for both homeowners and housesitters.
-We have found most of our pet sits from this site, and the annual membership cost $119USD pays for itself as soon as you land your first pet sit.
+We have found most of our pet sits from this site, and the annual membership cost pays for itself as soon as you land your first pet sit.
+Think about one night in a hotel costs.